 When a flaming arrow hit a Roman shield, the olive oil coating would extinguish the arrow.
 Olive oil has low volatility due to its very high flash point (550 degrees F) and does not easily burn.
 When you can get it to burn, it burns very slowly.
 When a flaming arrow hit a Roman shield, the olive oil prevented the wood from immediately catching on fire, giving the soldier enough time to break it off with his sword.

+So how did the original readers of the letter (and the church today for that matter) view Paul's analogy of the Shield of Faith?
 We tend to think of the shield as a defensive tool, but we need to rethink this in light of spiritual warfare.
 While I understand that Paul describes the shield as being used to fend off the fiery darts of the devil; that does not necessarily mean that we are on the defensive.
 Let me explain.
 A Roman army that was storming an enemy city (an offensive maneuver) would use their shields (a defensive maneuver) as they advanced to fend off the arrows of the archers defending the walls.
 The use of shields allows the army to keep pushing forward.
 They are not cowering fear, they are protecting themselves as they move forward, until they are close enough that archers can no longer use their arrows against them.
 The image of the shield of faith is thus every bit as offensive as it is defensive.
-The church is called to put the powers under siege.16
+The church is called to put the powers under siege.18

 There are many spiritual implications in the shield of faith.
 It is important to remember that the shield is much an offensive weapon as it is a defensive capability.
 When you are under attack from the enemy, push back and knock him off his feet.
 Mark 11:23-24 tells us to use our faith and speak to the mountain.
 Use the shield of faith to knock that mountain into the sea.
 It is also important to remember that shields can be interlocked together.
 As a Christian, you are not in the fight alone.
 We can join together and interlock our faith.
 The story in Luke 5:17-26 is about four friends who interlocked their faith and broke through a roof so they could lower their friend down to Jesus.
 Verse 20 says that Jesus saw “their” faith and was moved to action.
 Don't be a solitary Christian, be part of a unit so that you can protect each other with your faith.